poiyomi/PoiyomiDocs/docs/general/locking.md

 ### Property Name Options

 These options are mostly useful for shader debugging and development, as well as editor scripting.
+However, this will come in handy if you are using non-destructive editor tools that you program to interact with these material properties.

 #### **Copy Property Name**